mdpatankar/kubernetes/README.md

-1 The port this service will be available on
+1 The port this service will be available on.

-2 The container port the service will forward to
+2 The container port the service will forward to.

 3 All pods with the app=kubia label will be part of this service.

 You’re defining a service called kubia, which will accept connections on port 80 and route each connection to port 8080 of one of the pods matching the app=kubia label selector.

 Go ahead and create the service by posting the file using kubectl create.